 The Car Connection Lexus LS Overview

 The Lexus LS is a large four-door luxury sedan and the flagship of the Lexus product line.
 It is the product that launched the brand in 1990, and sent a shockwave through the industry that this upstart Japanese brand could build a true luxury car.
 In nearly 30 years on sale, it's set the pace for quality and durability regardless of pricetag.

 For 2018, the Lexus LS is new—an overdue update to what was no longer really feeling like a flagship.
 That's all history, the latest LS can keep pace with the megabuck luxury class with organic shapes and high-tech amenities that can run with the Germans for now.

 The new Lexus LS

 Lexus revealed the fifth-generation LS at the 2017 Detroit auto show.
 It's based on a lengthened version of the GA-L platform that it shares with the stunning new LC sports coupe.
 Lexus says the platform lowers the car's center of gravity and centralizes the mass.
 Additional high-strength steel, as well as aluminum, have been used to remove about 200 pounds from the platform.
 Braces in the engine compartment and stiff front and rear suspension towers add strength to the structure.

-The lone engine at launch is a new twin-turbocharged 3.5-liter V-6 that produces 415 horsepower and 442 pound-feet of torque.
+Two engines were available at launch including a new twin-turbocharged 3.5-liter V-6 that produces 415 horsepower and 442 pound-feet of torque.
 The engine is mated to a new 10-speed automatic transmission (also shared with the LC) that Lexus claims can shift as quickly as a dual-clutch transmission.
 Lexus quotes a 0-60 mph run of 4.5 seconds.
 A 3.5-liter V-6 and electric motor combo that made 354 hp is mated to a multi-stage hybrid transmission and nets up to 28 mpg combined.

 New multi-link suspensions are found front and rear.
 Optional suspension components include active sway bars, air suspension, and rear-axle steering.